FAQ

 Which models are included on each plan?

-Starter includes hosted models like DeepSeek V4, GLM 5, and Kimi K2.5 on the Starter Roost pool.
-Pro adds premium models like DeepSeek V4 Pro, Kimi K2.7 Code, GLM 5.1, Kimi 2.6, and Nemotron Ultra, plus manual model pins across the registry.
+Starter includes hosted models like Qwen 3.6, DeepSeek V4 Flash, GLM 5, Kimi K2.5, and Gemma 4 on the Starter pool.
+Pro adds premium models like GLM 5.2, DeepSeek V4 Pro, Kimi K2.7 Code, Kimi K2.6, MiniMax M3, Nemotron Ultra, Nemotron 3.5 Lightning, Grok 4.3, Qwen 3.7 Plus, and Inkling, plus manual pins across the full registry.

 How do I upgrade to Pro?